 Risk and return profile: Property is a moderate to high-risk area of investment but returns are usually higher than cash or fixed interest.
-More than half of the strategic allocation to property is via Australian unlisted trusts which have defensive characteristics such as income generation.
-Listed property investments are more highly correlated with listed equity markets and these investments are classified as all growth.
+80% the strategic allocation to property is via Australian unlisted trusts which have defensive characteristics such as income generation.
+20% of the strategic allocation for property is to listed property investments.
+These are more highly correlated with listed equity markets and are classified as all growth.